apryakhin/legion.stanford.edu/publications.md

 high-performance kernels written in Regent, Pygion is able to achieve efficient, scalable execution on up to 512 nodes of the heterogeneous supercomputer Piz Daint.

+<a name="htr2020"></a>__HTR Solver: An Open-Source Exascale-Oriented Task-Based Multi-GPU High-Order Code for Hypersonic Aerothermodynamics__ [PDF](https://doi.org/10.1016/j.cpc.2020.107262) <br/>
+_Mario Di Renzo, Lin Fu and Javier Urzay_ <br/>
+In Computer Physics Communications (2020) <br/>
+__Abstract:__ In this study, the open-source Hypersonics Task-based Research (HTR) solver for hypersonic aerothermodynamics is described.
+The physical formulation of the code includes thermochemical effects induced by high temperatures (vibrational excitation and chemical dissociation).
+The HTR solver uses high-order TENO-based spatial discretization on structured grids and efficient time integrators for stiff systems, is highly scalable in GPU-based supercomputers as a result of its implementation in the Regent/Legion stack, and is designed for direct numerical simulations of canonical hypersonic flows at high Reynolds numbers.
+The performance of the HTR solver is tested with benchmark cases including inviscid vortex advection, low- and high-speed laminar boundary layers, inviscid one-dimensional compressible flows in shock tubes, supersonic turbulent channel flows, and hypersonic transitional boundary layers of both calorically perfect gases and dissociating air.

 ## Theses